Updated: July 16, 2021

 We also print the expiration date right on the bottle.

 But that expiration date based on the batch date might not be accurate if you don’t store your CBD oil appropriately.
-Store your CBD oil away from direct sunlight and extreme temperatures.
+Store CBD oils away from direct sunlight and extreme temperatures.

 Good CBD Hygiene